tbalochistan/forward-factor-scanner/README.md

 # Forward Factor Scanner

 Option Chains are retrieved via Schwab API.
 Then the implied volatilities are calculated using Black-Scholes model using via py_vollib.
 FF is then calculated using those IVs.
+IMPORTANT: Schwab Token expires in 7 days, so you will need to run 'generate_token.py' script once a week to get updated token.

 ## What it does